gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Be sure to check out the [User Guide chapter](userguide/incremental_tasks.html) and [DSL reference](dsl/org.gradle.api.tasks.incremental.IncrementalTaskInputs.html) for more details on implementing incremental tasks.

+### Installation via Gradle Wrapper is now multi process safe

+In previous versions of Gradle it was possible for a Gradle distribution installed implicitly via the [Gradle Wrapper](userguide/gradle_wrapper.html) to be corrupted, or to fail to install, if more than one process was trying to do this at the same time.
+This was more likely to occur on a continuous build server than a developer workstation.
+This no longer occurs as the installation performed by the wrapper is now multi process safe.

+**Important:** leveraging the new multi process safe wrapper requires updating the `gradle-wrapper.jar` that is checked in to your project.
+This requires an extra step to the usual wrapper upgrade process.

+First, update your wrapper as per usual by updating the `gradleVersion` property of the wrapper task in the build…

+    task wrapper(type: Wrapper) {
+        gradleVersion = "1.6"
+    }

+Then run `./gradlew wrapper` to update the wrapper definition.
+This will configure the wrapper to use and download Gradle 1.6 for future builds, but it has not updated the `gradle-wrapper.jar` that is checked in to your project.
+To do this, simply run `./gradlew wrapper` again.
+This is necessary as the wrapper jar is sourced from the Gradle environment that is running the build.

+If you are seeding a new project using an installation of Gradle 1.6 or higher, you do not need to run the wrapper task twice.
+It is only necessary when upgrading the wrapper from an older version.

 ### Apply plugins from init and settings scripts (i)

 The `Gradle` type, which is configured by init scripts, and the `Settings` type, which is configured by settings scripts, now accept plugins.